jimhigson/oboe.js-dissertation/main/main.md

          // exits.

          // Because it is captured by a closure we are able to
-         // reference the url parameter after the scope that
+         // reference the URL parameter after the scope that
          // declared it has finished.
          console.log("The response has started for ", url);